 Can I book a trial day with my Nanny, Mother’s Help or Maternity Nurse?

 We always organise a day for you to spend with your Nanny, Mother’s Help or Maternity Nurse as we know this is the best way to ensure you have the perfect match for your family.
 We don’t charge an additional fee for this, you you simply pay the Childcarer for the day.

 Where do your nannies come from?

-What are the minimum amount of hours required for a placement with Hopes and Dreams?
+What are the minimum amount of hours required for a placement with Dreams Nannies?